Update: I updated this recipe with new images on 8/18/2018. Same recipe, just better photography! :)

 Now, I wasn't going to write you a blog post and not include a new recipe, so I've included photos and a recipe for one of my new favorite side dishes -- Warm Spinach Salad with Caramelized Figs and Butternut Squash.
 With a nice mixture of sweet and savory, this is an easy side dish that looks (and tastes) completely decadent.

-1. Heat the coconut oil in a skillet until it sizzles.
+- Heat the coconut oil in a 10-inch skillet over medium heat until it sizzles.
 Place the fig halves flesh-side down in the hot oil, and cook for 5-7 minutes, or until the edges begin to brown and the sugars begin to caramelize.
 Remove from pan, set aside.

-2. Place the butternut squash and garlic in the pan with the oil.
-Sauté the squash until it is soft and crisping on the edges (to get a nice sear on the squash, stir infrequently, allowing each side to crisp up before turning).
+- Place the red onion, butternut squash and garlic in the pan with the oil.
+Sauté until the squash it is soften through and browning on the edges (to get a nice sear on the squash, stir only every few minutes, allowing each side to crisp up before turning).

-4. Turn off the stove, and add the red onion and spinach to the skillet.
-Stir to combine.
-Until the spinach begins to wilt.
-Add salt to taste.
+- Turn off the stove, and add the spinach to the skillet.
+Stir, and allow the spinach begins to wilt from the residual heat.
+Add salt and pepper to taste.
 Scoop everything into your serving dish.
-Arrange the figs over the top of the salad.
+Arrange the figs over the top of the salad, and sprinkle with toasted almonds.